Golf Tutorials

 • Greens become so saturated that putting surfaces have standing water that cannot be effectively cleared with a squeegee.
 A ball shouldn't be traveling through a puddle on its way to the hole.

-• Large areas of the fairway are under water, leaving players with no reasonable place to take relief.
+• Large areas of the fairway are underwater, leaving players with no reasonable place to take relief.

 • Bunkers become completely flooded with no playable sand visible.

-When these conditions appear across a significant portion of the course, play is no longer fair, and The Committee will likely blow the horn.
+When these conditions appear across a significant portion of the course, play is no longer fair, and the Committee will likely blow the horn.

 High Winds